Josoreo/PDF-to-Audio/README.md

 # PDF-to-Audio
-Code to create mp3 from a pdf (english only)
+Short code to create mp3 file from a pdf file (english only)